Terms and Conditions for buying goods and services on our website

 Recurring payment authority (subscription products)

-- Subscription periods (monthly or annual) are set out on individual product pages on our websites.
+- Subscription periods (monthly or annual) are set out on the individual product pages from which the product may be purchased on our websites.

-- Where your initial subscription is made online by means of a payment card, you enter into a Recurring Payment Authority (‘RPA’) that authorises us to collect recurring payments from you until you formally cancel the RPA.
+- Where your initial subscription is made online by means of a payment card or any other payment mechanism, you enter into a Recurring Payment Authority (‘RPA’) that authorises us to collect recurring payments from you until you formally cancel the RPA.

-- The RPA can be cancelled in your My Account area of our website at any time; cancelling the RPA will cancel all access to the relevant service at the end of the billing period for which we have received payment.
+- The RPA can only be cancelled by you and must be cancelled in your My Account area of our website at any time; cancelling the RPA will cancel all access to the relevant service at the end of the billing period for which we have received payment.

-- Unless and until you cancel your contract for a recurring or cyclical deliverable, we will automatically invoice and/or collect payment in line with the subscription period you selected when entering the contract.
+- Unless and until you cancel your contract for a recurring or cyclical deliverable, we will automatically invoice and/or collect payment in line with the subscription period you selected when you entered into the contract.

 - You agree to keep your payment card details current and valid throughout the subscription period and agree to meet any and all additional costs we may incur as a result of your failure to keep these details current.

-- Where you are purchasing on behalf of an organisation, and there is any change in organisational contact details, but you fail to notify us in the My Account area of that change, then your organisation will still be liable to pay subscription charges as they fall due.
+- Where you are purchasing on behalf of an organisation, and there is any change in organisational contact details, but you fail to notify us of that change in the My Account area of our website, then your organisation will still be liable to pay all subscription charges as they fall due.

-- Where your initial subscription is made by means of a purchase order, you agree that subsequent invoices for the recurring deliverables will be paid on your standard agreed credit terms until you formally cancel the contract.
+- Where your initial subscription is made by means of a purchase order, you agree that subsequent invoices for the recurring deliverables will be paid on your standard agreed credit terms until you formally cancel the RPA in the My Account area of the website.

 - You cannot cancel subscriptions in arrears.
 Once a subscription renewal date has passed, you can only cancel the subscription with effect from its next renewal date.

-- We will notify you at least 28 days before the applicable renewal date of your subscription services of any changes in price so that you can decide whether you wish to give notice and cancel the RPA at its next renewal date.
-It is your responsibility to ensure that our email address is whitelisted or otherwise authorised so that you can receive our notification emails.
+- Although we will notify you at least 5 days before the applicable renewal date of your subscription services, we are not obliged to do so.
+It is incumbent on you to manage your own subscriptions.
+We will notify you of any changes in price so that you can decide whether you wish to give notice and cancel the RPA at its next renewal date.
+It is your responsibility to ensure that we have your current contact details and that our email address is whitelisted or otherwise authorised so that you can receive our notification emails.

 - On cancellation of an RPA, we will cancel access to the subscription services and remove any related registrations and benefits with effect from the end of the subscription period for which you have paid.